Getaway Blog

 1. Getaway Gift Card

 Getaway covers 3+ million properties across 190+ countries, which is meaningfully wider than any single-platform competitor in this category.
 Cards are valid for two years, carry no activation, booking, or inactivity fees, and the same balance can be split across multiple bookings — so the recipient isn't forced to spend the whole card on one stay.
-Personalise with a photo and a message, then pick instant email delivery, a printable PDF, or a premium physical card on soft-touch matte cardstock with gold foil.
-Multi-currency support across EUR, USD, GBP, AUD, CAD and others makes it a clean choice for international gifting.
+Personalize with a photo and a message, then pick instant email delivery, a printable PDF, or a premium physical card on soft-touch matte cardstock with gold foil.
+Multi-currency support across a wide range of major currencies makes it a clean choice for international gifting.

 It's the option to compare everything else against.
 Wider coverage, longer validity, no hidden costs, and the actual feel of a gift.